yesodweb/persistent/development.md

 persistent-mongoDB persistent-mysql persistent-postgresql persistent-redis
 ```

-I can build a subset of targets excluding those with backends not installed:
+To build a subset of targets excluding those with backends not installed:

 ```
 > stack build persistent-mysql